elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-reflecting-a-point-across-the-xaxis-affect-its-coordinates.md

 url: /learn/mathematics/questions/how-does-reflecting-a-point-across-the-xaxis-affect-its-coordinates
 score: -1.0
 related_article1:
-    id: 162298
+    id: 162144
+    title: >-
-    title: How can transformations be visualized using the coordinate plane?
+        How can transformations be visualized using the coordinate plane?
     subject: Mathematics
     url: /learn/mathematics/questions/how-can-transformations-be-visualized-using-the-coordinate-plane
 related_article2:
-    id: 162308
+    id: 162302
+    title: >-
-    title: How do you translate a line on the coordinate plane?
+        How do you reflect a point across the x-axis?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-translate-a-line-on-the-coordinate-plane
+    url: /learn/mathematics/questions/how-do-you-reflect-a-point-across-the-xaxis
 related_article3:
-    id: 162148
+    id: 162158
-    title: How do translations affect the endpoints of line segments?
+    title: >-
+        What are the roles of the x-axis and y-axis in the coordinate plane?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-translations-affect-the-endpoints-of-line-segments
+    url: /learn/mathematics/questions/what-are-the-roles-of-the-xaxis-and-yaxis-in-the-coordinate-plane
 related_article4:
-    id: 162308
+    id: 162142
-    title: How do you translate a line on the coordinate plane?
+    title: >-
+        What are the main types of transformations in geometry?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-translate-a-line-on-the-coordinate-plane
+    url: /learn/mathematics/questions/what-are-the-main-types-of-transformations-in-geometry
 related_article5:
-    id: 162160
+    id: 162309
-    title: How is the distance from a line measured in the coordinate plane?
+    title: >-
+        How do you algebraically represent the translation of a point?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-the-distance-from-a-line-measured-in-the-coordinate-plane
+    url: /learn/mathematics/questions/how-do-you-algebraically-represent-the-translation-of-a-point
 ---

 &nbsp;